neoclide/coc-java/Readme.md

 :CocInstall coc-java
 ```

-2. If you do not have a _Java_ Development Kit correctly [set](#setting-the-jdk)
+2. On the following platforms, the extension should activate without any setup : `win32-x64`, `darwin-x64`, `darwin-arm64`, `linux-x64`, `linux-arm64`.\
+If on another platform, or using the "universal" version, you can [set](#setting-the-jdk) a _Java_ Development Kit.
+It must be Java 17 or above.
-   - Download and install a Java Development Kit for your project (Java 1.5 or above is supported)
+3. Optionally, download and install a Java Development Kit for your project (Java 1.5 or above is supported).
+See [Project JDKs](#project-jdks) for more details

-3. Extension is activated when you first access a Java file
+4. Extension is activated when you first access a Java file
    - Recognizes projects with _Maven_ or _Gradle_ build files in the directory hierarchy.

 **Note**: this extension comes with bunlded [jdt.ls](https://github.com/eclipse/eclipse.jdt.ls) from 1.14.0, the same as vscode-java.

 ## Setting the JDK

+Now that Java extension will publish platform specific versions, it will embed a JRE for supported platforms such as `win32-x64`, `linux-x64`, `linux-arm64`, `darwin-x64`, `darwin-arm64`.
+The embedded JRE is used to launch the Language Server for Java.
+Users are only responsible for configuring [Project JDKs](#project-jdks) to compile your Java projects.

+The following part is only kept for the universal version without embedded JRE.

+>The tooling JDK will be used to launch the Language Server for Java.
+And by default, will also be used to compile your projects.
+Java 17 is the minimum required version.\

 The path to the Java Development Kit is searched in the following order: